JunYaoChan/challenge/README.md

 A full-stack application for analyzing e-commerce transaction data with CSV file upload capabilities and real-time analysis.

+## 🎯 My Approach to This Challenge

+For this challenge, I adopted an architecture with distinct backend and frontend layers, utilizing FastAPI for robust data processing and validation, while implementing Streamlit for an intuitive user interface.
+The application follows a simple two-endpoint design where users first upload CSV transaction data, then query summary statistics for specific users.
+I chose to use a global variable to store the uploaded data for simplicity.

+The upload endpoint handles CSV file ingestion with comprehensive error handling.
+I implemented several validation layers starting with file extension checking to ensure only CSV files are accepted.
+The endpoint reads the uploaded file content, handles encoding issues by explicitly decoding as UTF-8, and uses pandas to parse the CSV data.
+I wrapped the entire process in try-catch blocks to handle various failure scenarios like empty files, encoding errors, or malformed CSV structures, returning appropriate HTTP status codes and error messages for each case.

+The summary endpoint provides transaction analytics for individual users with optional date range filtering.
+I designed it to accept a user ID as a path parameter and optional start and end dates as query parameters.
+The endpoint first validates that data has been uploaded, then checks for required columns in the dataset.
+For date filtering, I convert timestamp strings to datetime objects using pandas, which provides robust date parsing capabilities.
+The business logic calculates key statistics including maximum, minimum, and mean transaction amounts, plus transaction count

+Throughout the application, I implemented programming practices by validating inputs at multiple levels and providing specific error messages.
+For example, I check for empty datasets, missing required columns and invalid date formats, returning 400-level status codes for client errors and 404 when no data matches the query criteria.
+This approach helps with debugging and provides clear feedback to API consumers.
+The testing strategy adopts a test-driven mindset with comprehensive coverage for all scenarios, particular emphasis on edge case testing for boundary conditions and performance considerations including benchmarks.

 ## 🏗️ Architecture Overview

 This project consists of three main components: